Syria, rebels trade blame over fragile U.N. ceasefire

 The British-based Syrian Observatory for Human Rights said the cause of the explosion was unclear, but also gave a death toll of 16.
 The Local Coordination Committees, a grassroots opposition group, said more than 50 people had been killed by what it said was a military rocket.

-The blast in Hama, a centre of unrest against President Bashar-al-Assad, has added to doubts about a ceasefire brokered by U.N.-Arab League envoy Kofi Annan, who has said Assad failed to order his troops and tanks back to barracks as promised.
+The blast in Hama, a centre of unrest against President Bashar al-Assad, has added to doubts about a ceasefire brokered by U.N.-Arab League envoy Kofi Annan, who, like Ban, says Assad has not ordered troops and tanks back to barracks as promised.

 France, leading Western calls for tougher action against Assad, says it is planning to push next month for a "Chapter 7" Security Council resolution if Assad's forces do not pull back.